CC-Digital-Innovation/reconcile-snow-prtg/README.md

 ```
 * The `spec.selector` can by anything, but must be the same as the labels defined in the deployment.
 Here, the `metadata.labels` was chosen by [Kompose](https://kompose.io/).

+**Note: The following ingress configurations is related to Traefik versions < 2.
+For versions > 2, refer to Traefik's documentation.**

 `reconcile-snow-prtg-ingress.yaml`
 ```yaml
 apiVersion: networking.k8s.io/v1